RainLoop/rainloop-webmail/plugins/proxy-auth/README.md

 The user is always considered logged in, as authentication is handled through reverse proxy and authentication system.

 Auto login can be disabled in the plugin settings.
+You can also change the logout link in admin panel -> Config -> custom_logout_link to the one of your authentication system, e.g., ```https://auth.yourdomain.com/logout```.
+In this case, you can log out from your overall system via SnappyMail.